wadeallen/fbcmuncie_2018/_news/how-do-i-begin.md

 weight: 3
 ---

-Last Sunday you found out about a remarkable way you can let your light shine in 2019 and beyond: as individuals, we are planning to tell our personal faith stories, so that as a whole, First Baptist can reflect on and share the good work God is doing in our lives.
+Last Sunday you found out about a remarkable way you can let your light shine in 2019 and beyond.
+As individuals, we are planning to tell our personal faith stories.
+Then, as a whole, First Baptist can reflect on and share the good work God is doing in our lives.